FEX-Emu/FEX/docs/DeferredSignals.md

 - If it is an async signal (from tgkill, sigqueue, or something else) then we will start the deferring process.

 The deferring process starts with storing the kernel `siginfo_t` to a thread local array so we can restore it later.
-We then modify the permissions on the thread local `DeferredSignalHandlerPagePtr` to be `PROT_NONE`.
+We then modify the permissions on the thread local `DeferredSignalFaultAddress` to be `PROT_NONE`.
 We then immediately return from the signal handler so that FEX can resume its "uninterruptible" code section without breaking anything.
 Once the "uninterruptible" code section finishes, FEX will intentionally trigger a SIGSEGV by storing to the page.

-This will trigger a jump to FEX's SIGSEGV handler, where FEX will process the signal as if it was the previously deferred signal. the previous signal that was deferred.
-- Replacing the SIGSEGV signal number with the previous captured signal number
-- Replacing the `siginfo_t` with the previous captured `siginfo_t`
-- mprotect the thread local `DeferredSignalHandlerPagePtr` to be RW.
-   - This is so that future signals get deferred, but we don't block forward code progress.
-- TODO: Overwrite mcontext_t things?
-I don't think this matters but there will be some private state that might leak SIGSEGV information?

-Once we are now handling the guest signal, FEX-Emu is in a vulnerable state where any signals received will be deferred /and/ not handled at the end of "uninterruptible" code sections.
-This is because FEX is now currently in a guest signal frame and we need to handle code compiling and other potentially awkward interactions without checking for additional signals.
+Once FEX-Emu is in its SIGSEGV handler, it will determine that it is handling a deferred signal.
+This will pull the previously saved `siginfo_t` and start processing the signal.

 Once a guest signal handler has finished what it was working on, it will call `rt_sigreturn` or `sigreturn` which triggers FEX's SIGILL signal handler.
-   - This SIGILL behaviour is how FEX-Emu emulates sigreturn.
-In order to safely long-jump on AArch64, it must come from a signal context.
-   - The sigreturn syscall handlers intentionally trigger a SIGILL to do this.

 Inside of this SIGILL signal handler FEX will restore the state of FEX /back/ to where the deferred signal handler started (The str xzr, [x0]).
-Inside of this signal handler FEX will check to see if all deferred signals are handled.
+Then, FEX will check if any further deferred signals need to be handled.
-- Checks the reference counter to see if it is zero or not.
+- Checks if the reference counter is zero or not
    - If further asynchronous signals have been triggered that need handling, mprotect the fault page to `PROT_NONE`
       - This trampolining is repeated once per asynchronous signal queued during processing.
-      - This will cause further signal handling immediately once the JIT returns to its original location (Where it'll cause a SIGSEGV again).
+      - This will cause further signal handling immediately once the JIT returns to its original location (where it'll cause a SIGSEGV again).

 Once FEX gets back to the page store, it will trampoline back to the SIGSEGV handler if it has more signals to handle.
-   - This is an edge case where we aren't expecting multiple signals in almost all cases
-   - Slightly more expensive is fine in this case.

 ## Disadvantages of cooperative signal deferring
-Still thinking about this, come back to me.
-I'm concerned about signal queueing.
-- How do we handle the guest doing a long-jump out of a signal frame and still receiving signals?
+- How do we handle the guest doing a longjmp out of a signal frame and still receiving signals?
-   - This will block FEX from handling /any/ more deferred signals.
+   - FEX relies on guest signal handlers returning via `sigreturn` to handle stacked deferred signals, so a longjmp would interfere with this
    -  Do we need to store guest stack as well to see if it has reset its own stack frame?
    - moon-buggy does this as an example
    - We currently just leak stack for every guest signal handler that long jumps out of the signal frame.
       - Long term this would exhaust our stack and then crash.
       - Test with a second guest thread where our host will only have an 8MB stack instead of the 128MB primary stack.
       - See issue #2487
+- Deeply recursive signal deferring sections can have excessive SIGSEGV faults.
+   - In the case of ARM64 it will do a SIGSEGV at the end of each deferred signal section if a signal is queued.
+   - This can result in a bunch of trampolining.
+   - Just make sure to not do excessive nesting of deferred signal sections.
+   - Typically not a problem since deferred signals aren't common.

 ## Expectations and considerations
 ### What happens with a race condition with the refcounter?
 There are two edges to this problem.
 The incrementing edge and the decrementing edge that must be considered.